paoloros97/AutoPlay_LivePrompter/README.md

 There is a main device that sends midi commands (in my case it's a Cymatic Audio LP 16 - with MIDI output).
 When the phisical play button on the Cymatic is triggered, it sends a program_change (each song with it's specific number, from 0 to 127).

-The Cymatic's MIDI output is wired with the MIDI-usb input connected to the Widnows PC target.
+The Cymatic's MIDI output is wired with the MIDI-usb input connected to the Windows PC target.

 Then, this MIDI message is received by the AutoPlayer software that forwards the program_change message to the LivePrompter (via the loopMIDI port) and append also the Play/Start MIDI message (control_change CC 7) to LivePrompter that starts the lyric scrolling.